sagarpatil2208/PRTemplate/issue_template.md

 ## What is the expected correct behavior?

-(Acceptable behaviour must be provided.)
+(Acceptable behavior must be provided.)

 ## Relevant logs and/or screenshots